-Zanele's mother provided for the family by working for a white family.
+Zanele's mother provided for the family by being a domestic worker for a white family.
 Zanele and their siblings were raised by their extended family.

 In 1991 they told their family that they're attracted to women.
 Their mother continued to be supportive of them after they came out.